scolapicchioni/blazor/README.md

 - Lab 07 - Frontend: Comments
    - More CLEAN architecture
    - More Components
-- Lab 08 - Backend: gRPC with ASP.NET Core 6.0 and Visual Studio 2019 Preview
+- Lab 08 - Backend: gRPC with ASP.NET Core 6.0 and Visual Studio 2022
    - More CLEAN architecture
    - gRPC
    - protobuf